 10-14 May 2021: Orientation week – Complete short daily tasks to prepare your learning

-17-21 May 2021: Week 1 – Identify one strategic priority in IA2030 and integrate core principles and key areas of focus most relevant to your country context
+17-21 May 2021: Week 1 – Identify one IA2030 strategic priority and three key areas of focus most relevant to your immunization context

 14-18 June 2021: Week 5 – Peer review action plans developed by three other course participants